 On the firewall protecting the data tier, the database listener port (typically, 1521) must be open.

 The LDAP ports (typically, 389 and 636) are also required to be open for communication between the authorization provider and the LDAP-based identity store.

-The ONS port (typically, 6200) is also required so the application tier can receive notifications about workload and events in the Oracle RAC Database.
+The ONS port (typically, 6200) is also required so that the application tier can receive notifications about workload and events in the Oracle RAC Database.
 These events are used by the Oracle WebLogic Server connection pools to adjust quickly (creating or destroying connections), depending on the availability and workload on the Oracle RAC database instances.

 The enterprise deployment topology consists of the following high-level elements:

-A Web tier, consisting of a hardware load balancer and two or more physical computers that host the Web server instances (for high availability).
+A web tier, consisting of a hardware load balancer and two or more physical computers that host the web server instances (for high availability).

-An Application tier, consisting of two or more physical computers that are hosting a cluster of Oracle WebLogic Server Managed Servers, and the Administration Server for the domain.
+An application tier, consisting of two or more physical computers that are hosting a cluster of Oracle WebLogic Server Managed Servers, and the Administration Server for the domain.
 The Managed Servers are configured to run the various Oracle Fusion Middleware products, such as Oracle SOA Suite, Oracle Service Bus, Oracle WebCenter Content, and Oracle WebCenter Portal, depending on your choice of products in the enterprise deployment.